micdr93/dublinstreetartp1/README.md

 ## Credits

-- I utilised https://www.w3schools.com/ and https://developer.mozilla.org/en-US/ for applying the form and table and to display images with rounded corners.
+- I utilised https://www.w3schools.com/ and https://developer.mozilla.org/en-US/ for applying the form, table and to also display images with rounded corners.
--
+- I had the benefit of working closely with my mentor Dan Hamilton on this project, who was a tremendous help.

 ### Content

-- The text content throughout the site was authored by me, having direct knowledge on the subject.
+- The text content throughout the site was authored by myself, having direct knowledge on the subject.
 I have used multiple sources for images and YouTube videos.

 ### Media